Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_zombie_respawn_health                   100     // The amount of health a player should respawn with when they are converted to a zombie thrall ttt_zombie_prime_convert_chance             1.0     // The chance that a prime zombie (e.g. player who spawned as a zombie originally) will convert other players who are killed by their claws to be zombies as well.
 Set to 0 to disable ttt_zombie_thrall_convert_chance            1.0     // The chance that a zombie thrall (e.g. non-prime zombie) will convert other players who are killed by their claws to be zombies as well.
-Set to 0 to disable
+Set to 0 to disable ttt_zombie_friendly_fire                    2       // How to handle friendly fire damage between zombies.
+0 - Do nothing.
+1 - Reflect the damage back to the attacker.
+2 - Negate the damage. ttt_zombie_respawn_block_win                0       // Whether a player respawning as a zombie blocks the round from ending, allowing them to join the winning team

 // Mad Scientist
 ttt_madscientist_is_monster                 0       // Whether the mad scientist should be treated as a member of the monster team (rather than the independent team)